 This puts the upper bound of the storage proof to be around 2x that of the canonical bridge, but in practice this upper bound is rarely reached.
 On top of that, the Receiver can implement a caching policy allowing many messages to share the same storage proofs.

 Chains are often identified by chain ID's.
 Chain ID's are set by the chain owner so they are not guaranteed to be unique.
-Using the addresses of the Pointers is guaranteed to be unique as it provides a way to unwrap the nested block hashes embedded in the state roots.
+Using the addresses of the Pointers is guaranteed to be unique as it provides a way to unwrap the nested state commitments embedded in the state roots.
 A storage slot on a remote chain can be identified by many different remote account ID's, but one remote account ID cannot identify more than one storage slot.

 The following is an example of a one-way crosschain token migrator.
 The burn side of the migrator is a publisher which sends burn messages through a Broadcaster.
 The mint side subscribes to these burn messages through a Receiver on another chain.